United Kennel Club: History

-In the early 1970’s, the Fuhrman’s opted to give up leadership in the company, and in January 1973, UKC announced the sale to businessman Fred Miller, who would take over as President.
-Miller oversaw a shift to computerization for UKC records in the mid-1970’s, and by 1978, UKC was the first known dog registry in the world to computerize all its registration records.
+In the early 1970s, the Fuhrmans opted to give up leadership in the company, and in January 1973, UKC announced the sale to businessman Fred Miller, who would take over as president.
+Miller oversaw a shift to computerization for UKC records in the mid-1970s, and by 1978, UKC was the first known dog registry in the world to computerize all its registration records.

 In January 1979, Miller announced that UKC would be moving to what would become their current offices in Kalamazoo, Michigan.
 The company would occupy the new building in March of that year.

-In the 1980s UKC added Obedience as a performance sport, and in 1984, UKC partnered with the newly formed Hunting Retriever Club created a new format of field trials for hunters.
+In the 1980s UKC added Obedience as a performance sport, and in 1984, UKC partnered with the newly formed Hunting Retriever Club to create a new format of field trials for hunters.
 The partnership also saw UKC begin publication on what was at the time a third magazine, Hunting Retriever Magazine, which continues to this day.

 In April 1996, UKC became the first All-Breed dog registry to offer a DNA program, which it opened up to dogs from other registries in March 1997.

-In March 2000, Miller died, and leadership shifted to Vice President and General Manager Wayne Cavanaugh.
+In March 2000, Miller died, and leadership shifted to vice president and General Manager Wayne Cavanaugh.
 Cavanaugh continued to digitize and modernize UKC, adding and developing a variety of new performance sports, and launching the company website in April 2008.

 In July 2014, with Cavanaugh getting ready to pursue retirement, UKC VP of Operations Tanya Raab was named UKC President.
 Cavanaugh would continue with the organization until officially retiring in October 2015.

-Raab’s tenure as President saw the development of a few more performance sports, and the onset of a new hunting sport in the Elite Shed Dog Series.
-In October 2018, Raab announced that she would be stepping down as President, though she would remain involved with the company in other capacities.
+Raab's tenure as president saw the development of a few more performance sports, and the onset of a new hunting sport in the Elite Shed Dog Series.
+In October 2018, Raab announced that she would be stepping down as president, though she would remain involved with the company in other capacities.

 UKC continues to operate out of Kalamazoo, licensing more than 16,000 events every year across the United States.
 The registry currently recognizes over 370 breeds of dogs.
 In September 2021, the company announced that it had come to an agreement to acquire American Field Publishing Company, including its Field Dog Stud Book, specializing in upland field trials for pointing dogs and field trial breeding records.